Storidge/cio-user-docs/kubernetes_storage/storage_classes.md

 ## Example with nginx

-The `cio-nginx` class below deploys a `StorageClass` with desired parameters for an nginx application.
+The 'cio-nginx' example below deploys a storage class with desired parameters for an nginx application.

 ```
 kind: StorageClass